 What is the trend in publishing short story collections?

 How many stories in an anthology?
 It depends entirely on you!
-Right from the start, science fiction, mystery fiction, and horror genres were built for short-stories.
+Right from the start, these literary fiction genres like science fiction, mystery fiction, and horror genres were built for short-stories.
 These stories do not necessarily need a long build-up, just a swift ending with a kick.
 Anthologies within these genres continue to perform well with audiences.